IV Infiltration Cases

 Compensatory Damages for Victims of IV Infiltration and Extravasation Injuries and Deaths

 If you were injured by an IV infiltration or extravasation error, you may potentially recover compensatory damages for negligence in a personal injury, medical malpractice or product liability lawsuit.
 Damages for injured victims may potentially include compensation for past, present and future medical expenses resulting from the injury, lost income, pain and suffering and more.

-Damages for the legal heirs of deceased victims (e.g., spouse, children, parents and others as provided by Florida’s Wrongful Death Statute 768.21) may potentially include lost support and services, loss of decedent’s companionship, spouse’s mental pain and suffering, loss of parental companionship, instruction and guidance, reimbursement for medical and funeral expenses, and more.
+In cases were infiltration or extravasation leads to death, the damages for the legal heirs of deceased victims (e.g., spouse, children, parents and others as provided by Florida’s Wrongful Death Statute 768.21) may potentially include lost support and services, loss of decedent’s companionship, spouse’s mental pain and suffering, loss of parental companionship, instruction and guidance, reimbursement for medical and funeral expenses, and more.
 The decedent’s estate may recover damages for lost earnings, lost net accumulations, medical expenses, funeral and burial expenses and more.
-Attorney Gonzalez-Sirgo will explain potential compensation to you.